inoubli/symfony-angular-docker-env/README.md

 # Starter setup for Symfony 4 and Angular 6 Dockerized Project
 Docker compose for symfony + mysql + angular project

 ## **Presentation**

 This is a docker composed project that can be used to quickly start a SF4 Angular 6 Project.
+Cloned https://github.com/tzgued/Docker-PHP-Symfony-Angular project and customized it to my needs.
 PS:

  - The ports used in the [docker-compose.yml](https://github.com/tzgued/dockerPHP/blob/master/docker-compose.yml) maybe not the ones you would love to setup expecially the NGINX on port 81.